Faiga-new/educators-recruit/README.md

 Question: What are the forms of media you use to advertise?
 Answer: We post ads about our company in magazines, newspapers, and social media sites.
 Sometimes people hear about us by word of mouth.
 Question: Do you specifically help graduates who graduated from a New York College?
 Answer: Not specifically.
 We help people who graduated from any college in the United States, but are living in New York.
 Question: How long has your company been around?
 Answer: I opened up about 5 years ago, on February 17, 2017.
 Question: Are there any educators whom as of now, you have not succeeded in placing?
 Answer: Unfortunately yes.
 This is why I would like you to conduct reports to see the factors specific to educators we struggle to place.
 Question: Is there a certain degree level you mainly cater to?
-Answer: No. We help those with any level of education degree, whether it's a bachechelors, masters, or PhD
+Answer: No. We help those with any level of education degree, whether it's a bachchelors, masters, or PhD

 Sample Data:
 First name, last name, DOB, gender, college attended, title of degree, Media, date contacted, school placed, date found job